Matte Pottery Glazes For Beginners

 1. Penguin Pottery Black Matte Glaze:

 Black looks best in matte is something most pottery artists would agree.
 The Penguin Pottery Black Matte Glaze is the perfect choice for beginner artists who love to work with low-fire and mid-fire glaze variants.
-This high-quality matte glaze can easily be fired from Cone 5 to 6, depending on the color you desire from the pottery piece.
+This high-quality matte glaze can easily be fired from Cone 5 to 6, depending on the pottery piece’s desired color.
 Depending on how high temperature the clay has been fired at, you can also see some shades of beautiful brown with this matte glaze.
 Also, keep in mind that the final output will vary depending on the clay being used, and the color can range from lighter to darker.

 2. Amaco Matte Glaze: